-Description:This is a genuine Spanish silver coin that was minted in Mexico City during the rule of King Philip III.
-The obverse of this coin features a cross with lions and castles and the reverse shows the Philip III coat of arms with the Mexico “M” and assayer "F" mintmarks.
+Description:This silver coin was minted in Seville, Spain during the rule of King Philip III.
+The obverse side of this coin features a cross with lions and castles with the 1611 date above and the reverse shows the Philip III coat of arms and “S” Seville mintmark.
 From the House of Habsburg, Philip ruled during the "Golden Age of Spain", with territories and colonies in Europe, the Americas, Asia and Oceana.
-Under the Spanish Habsburgs rule in the 16th and 17th centuries, Spain reached the peak of its political and economic strength when its Empire became the foremost global power.
+Under the Spanish Habsburgs rule in the 16th & 17th centuries, Spain reached the peak of its political and economic strength when their Empire became the foremost global power.